tud-acs/lab3-km-ci/README.md

 MUST be included in your implementation.
 If you are unsure if some algorithmic change is allowed, ask the lab instructors - this is _your_ responsibility.

-## Two types of GPU in GitHub Runners.
+## Branches and GPUs in GitHub Runners.

 This year, we provide two types of GPUs.
 You need to specify which GPU to use by pushing your code to branch `benchmark-gpu0` or `benchmark-gpu1`.
+Notice that benchmark branches will also perform Nsight System profiling on the benchmark server.
+If your code is not ***well-tested*** or might cause some troubles (e.g. runs longer than 10 minutes, may crash halfway), please push to branch `development-profile` to perform profiling on the development server first.

 ## What data set should I use for testing/debugging?